aurovilleresearchplatform/aurovilleresearchplatform.github.io/_posts/2020-12-1-Would-you-like-to-do-research-in-Auroville.md

 ---
 layout: post
-title: Would You Like to Do Research in Auroville
+title: Would You Like to Do Research in Auroville?
 ---

 Thinking of doing research in Auroville?
 Here is what you need to know: